With UN consultative status, CE International provides input on key education proposals, universal charters, and global goals.

 Elisabeth Shuman, New York City

-Elisabeth Shuman is a member of the DPI NGO Executive Committee where she currently serves as Treasurer, chairs the Future Conferences Sub-Committee, and also serves on the Outreach Sub-Committee whose main purpose is to network and communicate with CSO organizations in the Global South.
-Additionally, she serves on the advisory board of the NGO Committee on UNICEF, which works to uphold the rights of children everywhere.
+Elisabeth Shuman serves on the advisory board of the NGO Committee on UNICEF, which works to uphold the rights of children everywhere.
+She was a member of the DPI NGO Executive Committee and served as Treasurer, chaired the Future Conferences Sub-Committee, and also served on the Outreach Sub-Committee whose main purpose is to network and communicate with CSO organizations in the Global South.
 She has taught in New York City private schools, provided educational counseling service to child-focused agencies, and managed SOS Children’s Villages International’s Student Program for scholarship students from developing countries.
 Elisabeth grew up in Austria, where she attended the University of Innsbruck, but has lived in the United States most of her adult life.
 She currently resides in New York City with her husband, a cellist.
 As the mother of two children, she holds a deep conviction that each child is precious and deserves our respect and protection.

 Cassandre Guibord Cyr, Geneva, Switzerland

 Cassandre works closely with UN agencies in Geneva.
 In particular, she promotes the Sustainable Development Goals (SDGs) through her work with the International Labour Organization (ILO).
 Her background is in international relations and the United Nations.
 Cassandra also specializes in youth, education, and human rights policy—particularly in terms of gender-based rights frameworks.
 Cassandre is originally from Montreal, Quebec, Canada, and has a master’s degree in political science from the Université du Québec à Montréal.